-Upon their return from the exchange, students are encouraged to take advantage of opportunities offered through the prestigious programs of the German Academic Exchange Service (DAAD) and the German Pedagogical Exchange Service (PAD) as well as through a work and study program.
+Upon their return from the exchange, students are encouraged to take advantage of opportunities offered through the prestigious programs of the German Academic Exchange Service (DAAD) and the German Pedagogical Exchange Service (PAD).

 DAAD:

 - Top students can apply to the DAAD Young Ambassador Program to become the DAAD Young Ambassador at Acadia University for a given academic year (one student can be selected).
 The Young Ambassador will promote German language and culture, by organizing and participating in cultural events at their university and in the broader community.
 Prior to commencing their activities, Young Ambassadors participate in a summer training session organized and financed by the DAAD. - Students of Science/Engineering can apply during their studies for DAAD RISE (Research Internships in Science and Engineering) Summer research internships at top German universities and research institutions.